ppmpreetham/fastrapi/README.md

 ## Key Features

-- **Lightning Speed**: Powered by Rust and Axum, FastrAPI delivers up to **6x faster** performance than FastAPI, making your APIs scream.
+- **High Speed**: Powered by Rust and Axum, FastrAPI delivers up to **6x faster** performance than FastAPI, making your APIs scream.
-- **Python-First**: Write clean, familiar Python code, no Rust knowledge needed.
+- **Python First**: Write same Python code, 0 Rust knowledge needed.
 FastrAPI handles the heavy lifting behind the scenes.
-- **Ironclad Type Safety**: Inherits Rust's robust type system for rock-solid reliability, catching errors before they hit production.
 - **Pydantic Powered**: Seamless integration with Pydantic for effortless request and response validation, keeping your data in check.
 - **Async Native**: Built on Tokio's async runtime, FastrAPI maximizes concurrency for handling thousands of requests with ease.
 - **Ultra Lightweight**: Minimal runtime overhead with maximum throughput.
-- **Drop-in Replacement**: Drop-in compatibility with FastAPI's beloved decorator syntax, so you can switch without rewriting your codebase.
+- **Drop in Replacement**: Drop in compatibility with the same FastAPI's beloved decorator syntax, so you can switch without rewriting your codebase.
+- **Middleware Support**: `tower-http` support for CORS, GZip, Session, and TrustedHost middleware.

 ---